TheCheapestPixels/pandacademy/hello_panda3d/hello_panda3d.md

   of creating extraneous `DirectObject`s.

-  With `base.accept(event_name, function)` you can register functions to be called when a certain type of event is thrown system;
+  With `base.accept(event_name, function)` you can register functions to be called when a certain type of event is thrown;
   `base.messenger.send(event_name)` enqueues a new event in the event queue, while the `eventManager` task pulls one event after the other from the queue until it is empty, dispatching each in turn to the